AraBlocks/cfsnet/README.md

 cfs.createWriteStream(`${cfs.HOME}/newFile`)
 ```

-*Create a swarm and read from a CFS:
+*Create a swarm and read from a CFS*:
 ```js
 const { createCFSDiscoverySwarm } = require('cfsnet/swarm')